SystemsApproach/5G/ran.rst

 work-in-progress, but evidence using the same approach to optimize wide-area networks is compelling.

-Another common way to characterize this suite of Control Applications for SD-RAN is based on the current practice of controling the mobile link at two different levels.
-At the first level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
+While the above loosely categorizes the space of potential control apps as either config-oriented or control-oriented, another possible characterization is based on the current practice of controlling the mobile link at two different levels.
+At a fine-grain level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
 RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
-At the second level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
+At a coarse-grain level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
 These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
-As a consequence of these two levels of control, it is not uncommon to see reference to "RRM Applications" and "SON Applications" in the context of SD-RAN.
+As a consequence of these two levels of control, it is not uncommon to see reference to *RRM Applications* and *SON Applications*, respectively, in O-RAN documents for SD-RAN.

 .. _reading_b4:
 .. admonition:: Further Reading